dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/02/11
+Great talk by Anton Arhipov at the [Kotlin London meetup](https://www.meetup.com/kotlin-london/events/305589782) tonight.
+You can find the (recent enough) slides here <https://speakerdeck.com/antonarhipov>.
+My main takeaway is that Kotlin contracts could make DSL builder parameters mandatory (like function parameters?) 🤔

 #### 2025/02/08
 If higher-level abstractions should be at the top of the file, then shouldn't all imports be listed at the bottom? 🙈